-Non-Executive Director, Joined the Board June 2020; Chair of the Member Committee; Risk & Investment Committee
+Non-Executive Director, Joined the Board June 2020; served as Chair of the Member Committee; Risk & Investment Committee

 Clive worked for 36 years in banking for some of the largest global firms.
 During his career he served as a CEO, COO, Global Head of Sales, Global Head of Operations and Regional Head of Product.
-In June 2019, Clive left a global bank to form his own leadership coaching firm.
-He now works with a number of universities facilitating and teaching leadership skills and assisting firms in their preparedness for the cognitive revolution.
-He serves on the Risk & Investment Committee and the Member Committee.